nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 official documentation provided by NVIDIA.

 ### Installation

-> ⚠️ At the moment Nebulnetes is not publicly available, so you need to provide credentials for pulling the required
-> Docker images.
-Please refer to [How to pull Nebulnetes Docker images](doc/pull-images.md) for more information.

 You can install the automatic GPU partitioning components by running the Makefile targets below, which deploys them required to the k8s cluster specified in your `~/.kube/config`.